kvmet/SuChron/README.md

 - Chron Generator Open (cgo/cco) - Open/active (Is relevant)
 - Chron Generator Modified (cgm/ccm) - Modified (It is up to monitoring functions to figure out what the nature of the modification was)
 - Chron Generator Closed (cgc/ccc) - Is complete, canceled or otherwise no longer relevant
+- Chron Listener (kinda like chron gen? but not triggered based on time?) - TODO

 ### Referencing Chrons:
 `suchr:cgm:<ID>*2` would refer to every second instance of a chron generator being modified that has ID "ID"